BARNALIXD/Task-Management-App/README.md

-# Task Management Web App - SDE Bug Fix Assignment
+# Task Management Application

-A full-stack Task Management application built for sales teams to track, manage, and prioritize tasks based on ROI (Return on Investment).
-This application contains **5 intentional bugs** that need to be fixed as part of the SDE assignment.
+A full-stack Task Management application built with React, Express.js, Prisma, and NeonDB (PostgreSQL).
+Manage and organize your tasks efficiently.

 ## Features